Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

 \befs

-{ Determination of the nucleon Sachs electric form factor $G_E(Q^2)$ in the range of $Q^2 \in [0,1.62]$ GeV$^2$ using the hadronic tensor formalism.
-For comparison purposes, $G_E(Q^2)$ form factors obtained from the nucleon 3pt function are also plotted for the first three nonzero momentum transfers including $Q^2=0$ GeV$^2$.
-The error bars in the determination of $G_E(Q^2)$ from the 3pt function encompass both statistical and systematic uncertainties, which are added in quadrature. } \eefs{mockdemocn}
+{ Examples of the $G_E^u$ form factor fitted with constant fit for the up quark at source-sink separation 18 in the lattice units. $R^{\mathrm{3pt}/\mathrm{2pt}}(Q^2)$ denotes the ratio constructed from 3pt and 2pt functions defined in Eq. \eqref{eq:ratio_sqrt}.
+The grey bands represent the fitted form factors.} \eefs{mockdemocn}

-We present a comparison of $G_E(Q^2)$ determined from the 4pt and 3pt functions in Fig.~\ref{fig:GEFF}.
-It is important to note that the $Q^2$-values obtained for the nucleon 3pt function calculation derived from the nucleon mass and the three-momentum transfer $\vec{q}$ through the dispersion relation may not necessarily coincide with those obtained in the 4pt functional calculation.
-However, they are found to be consistent within the uncertainty range of the $Q^2$-values obtained through the hadronic tensor formalism.
-Consequently, for the sake of a schematic comparison in Fig.~\ref{fig:GEFF}, we align the central values of the $Q^2$ from the nucleon 3pt function with those obtained from the hadronic tensor formalism.
-As mentioned earlier, we have incorporated the differences between the fitting values at $t=18$ and those at $t=14, 16$ to estimate the systematic uncertainty in the determination of the $G_E$ form factor through the 3pt function calculation.
+As mentioned earlier, we have incorporated the differences between the fitting values at source-sink separation $t=18$ and those at $t=14, 16$ to estimate the systematic uncertainty in the determination of the $G_E$ form factor through the 3pt function calculation.
 It is worth noting that the fit to the matrix elements at $t=18$ for $Q^2=0.68$ and $0.98$ GeV$^2$ exhibit larger uncertainties compared to those at $t=14, 16$.
 This can be seen from the $G_E^u(Q^2)$ at $Q^2=0.68$ GeV$^2$, determined from $t=18$ data points as illustrated using the fit band in Fig.~\ref{fig:GE_3pt_C1_up}.
 Along with these large uncertainties coming from the fit to the matrix elements at $t=18$, the differences from the fits at $t=14, 16$ are included in the systematic uncertainties and are reflected as large error bars in the $G_E(Q^2)$ at $Q^2=0.68$ and $0.98$ GeV$^2$ in Fig.~\ref{fig:GEFF}.
 However, as can be seen from the right panel in Fig.~\ref{fig:GE_3pt_C1_up}, the matrix elements at $t=18$ are still statistically consistent with the lattice data points at $t=14, 16$ which have much smaller uncertainties.
 Given that we applied a constant fit to the $t=18$ data points due to our inability to perform a proper excited-state fit to the 3pt functions, as a conservative approach, we present these constant fits at $t=18$ with a larger uncertainty as our final results.
-The numerical agreement observed in the $G_E(Q^2)$ values between the 3pt and the 4pt extractions affirms the reliability of extracting form factors using the hadronic tensor formalism and our method to extract it using the fit form in Eq.~\eqref{eq:W2}.